 "The Greek Old Testament includes a number of books which apparently circulated in the Greek-speaking world (led by Alexandria) and obtained equal acceptance with the canonical books.
-These never obtained entrance to the Hebrew Canon."
+These never obtained entrance to the Hebrew Canon".

-With these words concerning the Apocrypha, Kenyon exposes for us the source and exact status regarding its "leaven-like" entrance to the Canon.
-Thus Alexandria and its "greatest" teacher, Origen are seen as the impetus for bringing the Apocrypha into the Bible.
-We cannot find any indication that the Apocrypha was part of any Bible prior to the Hexapla.
+With these words concerning the Apocrypha, Kenyon1 exposes for us the source and exact status regarding its "leaven-like" entrance to the Canon.
+Thus, it is Alexandria and Origen, the city's "greatest" teacher, that are responsible for bringing the Apocrypha into the Bible.
+We find no indication that the Apocrypha was part of any Bible prior to the Hexapla.